ZoheirHADID/EnergySystemModels-Tutorial/docs/source/index.rst

 .. note::

-   You can access the documentation in different languages using the links above.
+   To access the documentation in different languages, use the links provided above.
+   Select the language that best suits your needs.